 Sega Megadrive/Genesis (DGEN, Picodrive)

-The Raspberry Pi does really well at being a Sega Genesis emulator so if you have one you should definitely play some of these games.
+The Raspberry Pi does well at being a Sega Genesis emulator so if you have one you should definitely play some of these games.

 Nintendo Entertainment System – NES (RetroArch)

 The Nintendo Entertainment or also known as the NES was released back in North American in 1985.
 It was the console that helped revitalize the US video game industry after the crash back in 1985.
 The NES had classics such as Mario Bros, Mega Man, Duck Hunt and much more.

 RetroArch could be the best NES emulator as you can not only have the NES games you love but also games from other great consoles.

 The Nintendo 64 or also known as the N64 is another hugely popular video game system released by Nintendo.